 Above:Vetiver Phytoremediation: Water treatment residual processing

-Vetiver grass (Chrysopogon zizanioides) is a fast-growing, non-invasive, tropical grass used in applications including domestic and industrial effluent treatment systems.
+Vetiver grass (Chrysopogon zizanioides) is a fast-growing, non-invasive, tropical grass used in applications including domestic and industrial effluent treatment and leachate management.
 The grass grows in dryland conditions, water-logged soils, and over water on rafts/pontoons.

-Community group Te Vai Ora Maori propose converting the Scour (Sludge) and Backwash ponds to cyclic vetiver wetlands.
+Community group Te Vai Ora Maori propose converting the residual ponds to cyclic vetiver wetlands.
 ‘Cyclic’ as the ponds are flooded, and then allowed to dry-out.
 This is good fit with operational process (sand filter backwash cycles, and sludge removal/tank cleaning).
 Cyclic flooding also maximises the growth of the grass.

-Above:Te Mato Vai: Vetiver Cylic Wetland Concept (Ngatoe) In the remediated treatment process, stream discharge will be avoided by enhancing the function of the storage ponds.
+Above:Te Mato Vai: Vetiver Cylic Wetland Concept (Ngatoe) In the remediated treatment process, the risk of stream discharge will be buffered by enhancing the function of the storage ponds.

 The grass will be planted around the perimeter and inside the pond — potentially on raised beds.

-Increasing the drainage potential of the ponds (infiltration), avoids the need for stream discharge.
+Increasing the drainage potential of the ponds (infiltration), reduces the need for stream discharge.

 Nutrient and water is used for root and leaf growth.
 The climatic conditions in Rarotonga are ideal.
 During peak season, the leaves grow up to 20cm/week; and roots can grow 1-2cm/day.

-The dense and (3m+) deep root system grows directly downward, increasing soil drainage, minimising the likelihood of pond overflow.
+The dense and (3m+) deep root system grows directly downward stablising the sides of the pond, increasing drainage, and reducing the likelihood of overflow.
 The root system filters out and binds minerals — including aluminium.
 Microbes living in the soil further purify the water.

-Planting design will prioritise the ned to clear of residual solids/sludge by excavator or suction truck.
+Planting design will be guided by operational process including periodic removal of sludge by excavator or suction truck.

-Wetland planting will not avoid the need for discharge; or for a permanent sludge containment facility.
-These companion issues can however be addressed by altering the treatment process to reduce, and ideally eleminate, the generation of waste.
-See: Betterways: Diversion.
+Wetland planting will not entirely avoid the need for stream discharge; nor for a permanent sludge containment facility.
+These companion issues can however be addressed by altering the treatment process to reduce, and ideally eleminate, the generation of hazardous waste.
+See: Te Mato Vai Betterways: Diversion.

 Above:Better residual processing Vetiver increases infiltration/drainage: purifying residual water as it filters down into the soil.
-The leaves of the plant increase the effective surface area of the pond improving operation by decreasing drying times.
+The leaves of the plant increase the effective surface area of the pond to improve drying times.
 Photo: Veticon Consulting, Australia.

-A double perimeter: preserving the capacity of the existing ponds to contain dry solids.
+A double perimeter: preserving the capacity of the existing ponds to contain the current volume of dry solids.

 Perimeter and raised beds: maximising drainage and water processing potential, but with reduced solids storage capacity.

-A supplementary enhancement is to plant vetiver hedgerows on the streambank downslope of the ponds to intercept and treat the surface water decanted when removing the sludge.
-The hedgerow would also minimise the impacts of any unplanned overwash resulting from surface flooding.
+A supplementary enhancement is to plant vetiver hedgerows on the streambank downslope of the ponds to intercept and treat the surface water decanted to the stream when operators remove the sludge.
+The hedgerow would also minimise the impacts of any unplanned overwash.

-Although vetiver can also be grown overwater, the larger scour ponds are more likely to dry-out in periods of low rainfall.
-The backwash ponds are inundated more frequently: every 2-7 days dependent on sediment loads.
+Although vetiver can be grown overwater, the dedicated scour ponds are more likely to dry-out in periods of low rainfall.
+The combination, and dedicated backwash ponds are inundated at least daily.